Moravian Church music: The Moravian Music Foundation

 Moravian sacred vocal music was used in Moravian worship in America through the early part of the 19th century.
 With the gradual change from German to English services however, the musicians found that it was often easier to write a new work in English that it was to translate one from German to English and make it “singable”.
 As the American Moravians became more “American”, their old style music fell out of favor.
 Because of the penchant of Moravians to carefully keep their old stuff, the music was not discarded completely.
 Instead it was packed away in boxes, envelopes, and even a cracker barrel.
 Nearly a century later in the 1940s, scholars began to ask questions about this old music.
 As cataloging and research efforts were undertaken, scholars found that there was a great deal of this music and that much of it was of high quality.
 The first “Early American Moravian Music Festival” was held in Bethlehem, PA in 1950 and was conducted by Dr. Thor Johnson.
 The success of that experience led to another festival in 1954 and another in 1955.
 Recognizing the amount of hard work involved simply in preparing music for these Festivals, a group of clergy and laymen worked together to organize the Moravian Music Foundation in 1956 to do just that.

 The Moravian Music Foundation’s mission is to preserve, share, and celebrate the musical culture of Moravians.
-It is an independent 501(c)(3) non profit, tax-exempt corporation with two offices: the headquarters in Winston-Salem, NC and an office and archives in Bethlehem, Pennsylvania.
+It is an independent 501(c)(3) non profit, tax-exempt corporation with two offices: the headquarters in Winston-Salem, North Carolina, and an office and archives in Bethlehem, Pennsylvania.
 There are four staff members, as well as part-time contract staff hired as needed for special projects as funding permits.
 The Moravian Music Foundation is governed by a Board of Trustees, of whom twelve are appointed by the Moravian Church in America and its constituent bodies, and from nine to sixteen are elected by the Board of Trustees itself.
 The operations of the Moravian Music Foundation are largely funded by individual contributions, with some support garnered from sales and royalties revenue, grants for special projects, and annual support from the Moravian Church in America.